Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Approximation of isotropic Gaussian random fields

-In Figure~\ref{fig:GRF_patherror}, we show the corresponding error plots to Figure~\ref{fig:GRF_L2error} but instead of a Monte Carlo simulation of the approximate $L^2(\gO;L^2(\IS^2))$ error we plotted the error of one sample.
-The convergence results coincide with the theoretical results in Corollary~\ref{cor:iGRF_P-as_conv}.
+converges, and therefore the Borel--Cantelli lemma implies the claim. \end{pf} In Figure~\ref{figGRFpatherror}, we show the corresponding error plots to Figure~\ref{figGRFL2error}, but instead of a Monte Carlo simulation of the approximate $L^2(\gO;L^2(\IS^2))$ error, we plotted the error of one sample.
+The convergence results coincide with the theoretical results in Corollary~\ref{coriGRFP-asconv}.

-To give the reader an idea of the structure of Gaussian random fields in dependence of the decay of the angular power spectrum, we include two samples in Figure~\ref{fig:iGRF}.
-Here we chose $A_\ell = (\ell+1)^{-\ga}$ for $\ell \in \N_0$ and $\ga=3,5$.
-Therefore $A_\ell \le \ell^{-\ga}$ for all $\ell \ge 1$, which meets the assumptions of Proposition~\ref{prop:conv_trunc_KLexp_GRF}.
-We plot the truncated series with $\gk = 100$ terms (since larger $\gk$ do not affect the plots, but the numerical accuracy suffers due to roundoff effects in MATLAB's IEEE double precision format).
+To give the reader an idea of the structure of Gaussian random fields in dependence of the decay of the angular power spectrum, we include two samples in Figure~\ref{figiGRF}.
+Here we chose $A_\ell= (\ell +1)^{-\ga}$ for $\ell\in\N_0$ and $\ga=3,5$.
+Therefore $A_\ell\le \ell^{-\ga}$ for all $\ell\ge1$, which meets the assumptions of Proposition~\ref{propconvtruncKLexpGRF}.
+We plot the truncated series with $\gk= 100$ terms (since larger $\gk$ do not affect the plots, but the numerical accuracy suffers due to roundoff effects in MATLAB's IEEE double precision format).
+We remark that similarly to fast Fourier transforms, there exist fast transforms for spherical harmonic functions [see, e.g.,~\citet{M99}] and the set of C routines \emph{SpharmonicKit} explained in~\citet{HRKM03}.
+These transforms allow one to simulate isotropic Gaussian random fields with the suggested approximations efficiently also for large choices of~$\gk$.

-We remark that similarly to fast Fourier transforms, there exist fast transforms for spherical harmonic functions (see, e.g.,~\cite{M99}) and the set of C routines \emph{SpharmonicKit} explained in~\cite{HRKM03}.
-These transforms allow to simulate isotropic Gaussian random fields with the suggested approximations efficiently also for large choices of~$\gk$.
+Analogously to the previous two sections, we finally want to give the reader an idea of approximation results for isotropic Gaussian random fields on spheres~$\IS^{d-1}$ in arbitrary dimensions $d\ge2$.
+So let $T$ be an isotropic Gaussian random field on~$\IS^{d-1}$ for some fixed $d \ge2$ with Kar\-hunen--Lo\`eve expansion

-Analogously to the previous two sections, we finally want to give the reader an idea of approximation results for isotropic Gaussian random fields on spheres~$\IS^{d-1}$ in arbitrary dimensions $d\ge 2$.
-So let $T$ be an isotropic Gaussian random field on~$\IS^{d-1}$ for some fixed $d \ge 2$ with \KL expansion
+where $(X_{\ell m}, \ell\in\N_0, m=1,\ldots,h(\ell,d))$ is the sequence of independent, standard normally distributed random variables derived by $X_{\ell m} = a_{\ell m}/\sqrt{A_\ell}$.
+We define similarly to $\IS^2$ the series of truncated random fields $(T^\gk,\gk\in\N)$ by

-where $(X_{\ell m}, \ell \in \N_0, m=1,\ldots,h(\ell,d))$ is the sequence of independent, standard normally distributed random variables derived by $X_{\ell m} = a_{\ell m}/\sqrt{A_\ell}$.
-We define similarly to $\IS^2$ the series of truncated random fields $(T^\gk,\gk \in \N)$ by
+Then we derive with the same computations as in the proofs of Proposition~\ref{propconvtruncKLexpGRF}, Theorem~\ref{thmiGRFLpconv} and Corollary~\ref{coriGRFP-asconv} convergence rates in $L^p$ and $\IP$-almost sure sense that depend on the dimension~$d-1$ of the sphere.